crahan/HolidayHackChallengeTemplate/README.md

 ## About

 This is the template I've used for my 2020, 2021, and 2022 SANS Holiday Hack Challenge submissions.
 It's based on [MkDocs](https://www.mkdocs.org) and the [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) theme.
-Examples of winning reports and their associated repositories can be found at:
+Examples of winning reports and their repositories can be found at:

 | Report                                   | GitHub repository                                  |
 | ---------------------------------------- | -------------------------------------------------- |